LAlvarez11/Redux-WeatherApp/README.md

 # About
-The purpose with this project was to use the Redux framework and React togther and get familiar with the both the frameworks.
-The web app itself displays charts showing the tempature, humidty, and pressure for a city you search for.
+The purpose with this project was to use the Redux framework and React togther and get familiar with both the frameworks.
+The web app itself displays charts for the tempature, humidty, and pressure for a city you search for.

 # To Run
 In your terminal change directories to where you cloned or